cyril2007/MyStars/README.md

 *   [imanoop7/Ollama-OCR](https://github.com/imanoop7/Ollama-OCR) -

-*   [OpenBMB/MiniCPM](https://github.com/OpenBMB/MiniCPM) - MiniCPM4: Ultra-Efficient LLMs on End Devices, achieving 5+ speedup on typical end-side chips
+*   [OpenBMB/MiniCPM](https://github.com/OpenBMB/MiniCPM) - MiniCPM4 & MiniCPM4.1: Ultra-Efficient LLMs on End Devices, achieving 3+ generation speedup on reasoning tasks

 *   [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable music generation LM with textual and melodic conditioning.